 There is a lot more to Mauritius than just sandy beaches and glittering blue water, which any tourist who has ever been to this tropical haven will be able to attest to.
 Not all the major tourist destinations in Mauritius are located near big towns, and they’re most certainly not all related to beaches.
 Over the years, many little-known places scattered throughout the island have come to the forefront as some of the major tourist attractions that draw crowds all year round.

-One such town is Curepipe, situated in one of the island's highest plateaus, and renowned across the entire country for its cold, rainy climate and its plethora of upmarket shopping destinations.
+Curepipe, situated in one of the island's highest plateaus, is renowned across the entire country for its cold, rainy climate and its plethora of upmarket shopping destinations.
 Curepipe is an area that was a colonial stronghold back when the French, as well as the British, were in possession of the island, and the town is home to one of the oldest buildings in all of Mauritius, the Domaine des Aubineaux.

 Ever since its inception, the Creole house of Domaine des Aubineaux had been in possession of the Franco-Mauritian Guimbeau family.
 Back during the colonial period, tea production and trade used to be a massive part of the country’s economy and business, and the Guimbeau family were intricately associated with the tea trade of Mauritius.